Ideal DOSBox Settings (UFO/TFTD)

 If you like to record Let's Plays or uncommented Longplay-like videos, many DOS Games will turn out quiet blurry on YouTube.

-As YouTube only properly supports aspect ratios of 4:3 and 16:9, any recorded 16:10 game footage will get scaled down to 16:9, causing the video to become slightly blurry.
+As YouTube only properly supports vertical resolutions of 1080p, 1440, and 4K, any recorded game footage with a different vertical resolution (1000p, 960p, etc.) that gets uploaded will get scaled down to those YouTube standards, causing the video to become slightly blurry.

-Therefore, to have your YouTube video still retain as much quality as possible, following resolutions are recommended to record your footage in:
+Therefore, to have your YouTube video still retain as much quality as possible, following resolutions are recommended to record your footage in, while with your video editing software upscaling these to the resolutions in parenthesises before the upload:

-With AMD Cards, you can activate the "Virtual Super Resolution" in the "Radeon Settings", that way even on a FullHD monitor you can set resolutions up to 5K, allowing you to run and record DOSBox in 2560x1600 up to even 3840x2400 for 4K videos on YouTube.
+With AMD Cards, you can activate the "Virtual Super Resolution" in the "Radeon Settings", that way even on a FullHD monitor you can set resolutions up to 5K, allowing you to run and record DOSBox in 2560x1400 up to even 3200x2400 for 4K videos on YouTube.

 nVidia Cards also have a similar option called "Dynamic Super Resolution" (DSR), which functions the same.
 Activate it in order to set your desktops resolution to 4K or 5K and then set DOSBox to the desired resolution you want your YouTube video to be in.

-While editing your video, it is recommended to downscale the video to a 16:9 ratio with the downscale resolutions listed above.
-If you let YouTube do the downscaling by uploading in 1920x1200px, the video will have slightly more compression artifacts.
+While editing your video, it is recommended to upscale the video for the vertical resolution to meet the YouTube standards (1080p, 1440p, 4K) by using the resolutions listed above.
+If you let YouTube do the down-/upscaling, the video will have slightly more compression artifacts.

-Of course, if you are using an editing programme to finalize your video, it might be better to use that programmes downscale routine over OBS's Lanczos to prevent further compression, as you will have to additionally encode the video again regardless.
+Of course, if you are using an editing programme to finalize your video, it might be better to use that programmes downscale/upscale routine over OBS's Lanczos to keep the blurring of the pixels to a minimum.

 For FullHD videos on YouTube your footage should be uploaded with at least a bitrate of 20000 to 30000.